Tomorrow's Night Dives: Illinois Resident Free Evening tickets are SOLD OUT. Next available is 8/4.

 SEARCH

-Our octopus often likes to hide during the day, with help from a flexible body and color-changing camouflage.
-Can you find her?
+The octopus often hides during the day, with help from a flexible body and color-changing camouflage.

 RELAX

-Our immersive Kelp Forest is a soothing scene, with swaying fronds and hiding places for horn sharks and rockfish.
+The Kelp Forest habitat is a soothing scene, with swaying fronds and hiding places for horn sharks and rockfish.

 A giant Pacific octopus uses all eight arms to explore some special enrichment—and even tries to grab an extra snack!